MeetMyCode/MedVentory/README.md

 # Important file locations
 /Databases - This is where the database file is - Inventory.mdf.

-/StaticData - Seperate files are here for any data that the application required that does not change e.g. Excel file cell locations, column headings, email settings etc.
+/StaticData - Seperate files are here for any data that the application required that does not change e.g. Excel file cell locations, column headings etc.

 /ExcelFiles - Contains the Excel Files that form the basis of all data used within the application.